Dolly Parton’s Imagination Library, Republic of Ireland

 Key roles you should consider:

-- Enrollment – plan where and how to enroll children, oversee registration brochure distribution (if using) and marketing campaigns
+• Enrolment – plan where and how to enrol children, oversee registration brochure distribution (if using) and marketing campaigns

-- Database – entering new registrations, accepting pending online registrations, updating addresses, utilizing reports in the Book Order System (BOS)
+• Data Coordinator – entering new registrations, accepting pending online registrations, updating addresses, utilising reports in the Book Order System (BOS)

-- Community Outreach – collaborate with other local organizations and coalitions.
-Also may collect undeliverable books from local post office.
+• Community Outreach – collaborate with other local organisations and coalitions.

-- *TIP – Also consider engaging other community partners to build coalitions and collective impact strategies.
-Ask your Regional Director for help with ideas and informative docs.
+• *TIP – Also consider engaging other community partners to build coalitions and collective impact strategies.
+Ask your Regional Director for help with ideas and information.

 3. Get Fundraising effort underway.